-Philly cheesesteak bread bombs transform the popular sandwich into a poppable bite!
-Make this stuffed bread recipe easily in under an hour.
+Philly Cheesesteak Bombs transform the popular sandwich into a poppable bite!
+Make this stuffed steak bomb sandwich recipe easily in under an hour.

 Homemade dough balls are stuffed with seasoned beef, tender vegetables, and two different kinds of cheese for irresistible flavor in every bite.

 Whether it’s for a shareable snack or an easy weeknight dinner, I have a stuffed bread recipe for whatever you are craving!

 Bacon Mac and Cheese Bombs are perfectly gooey with comfort food flavor, while my Cheesy Pepperoni Pizza Bombs are coated with Parmesan for a crispy exterior.

 Want a breakfast option instead?
 My Bacon Egg and Cheese Bombs are sure to hit the spot.

 You can even make them ahead of time so they’re ready to eat on busy mornings.

 Obviously, it has all of the classic sandwich ingredients like bell peppers, onions, and cheese.